Developer Guide

 The main reason is to simplify the logic for parsing user input.

-A considered alternative is to simply leave empty fields as an empty string ""
+A considered alternative is to simply leave empty fields as an empty string "".
+However, a possible user input would

-and it becomes impossible to differentiate between the 3 attributes.
+then look like "1 50" and it becomes impossible to differentiate between the 3 attributes.
 It is possible to use a

 prefixes to differentiate them, but parsing becomes more complex.